-$\sqrt{ \mathbf{v} }$ To assist you in determining your labor and salary requirements, answer the following questions: 1.
-Based on the number of participants you believe you can attract to your CTC the first year, how many people will you need to employ at your CTC to successfully serve those participants?
+Analyze the Issues Group Analysis: Divide the participants into small groups and ask them to work through To assist you in determining your labor and salary requirements, answer the following questions: the analysis questions pertaining to their CTC.
+1. Based on the number of participants you believe you can attract to your CTC the first year, how many people will you need to employ at your CTC to successfully serve those participants?
 2. What is the rate of pay or salary range you will offer CTC employees?
 3. Do you need a manager or supervisor to oversee all CTC activity?
 4. If yes, what is the rate of pay or salary range you will offer a manager or supervisor?
 5. Are there employee taxes that must be paid on wages?
 If yes, what is the percentage rate of taxes for each employee salary?
 6. Are there other benefits that employees will receive that will translate to costs for the CTC?
 If yes, what are those benefits and their associated costs?

-Once you have answered these questions and analyzed your labor and salary requirements, turn to your Business Plan Template and write the Labor & Salary portion of your plan.
-Include all the details of the costs for all employees, taxes and other benefits that will require money from the CTC.

-This information will be transferred to the Cost Recovery Financial Tracking Tool later in the curriculum so try to be as precise as possible with your projections and numbers.
+Move to Action Move to Action: Once you h the Labor a money from ave answered these questions and analyzed your labor and salary requirements, turn to your Business Plan Template and write & Salary portion of your plan.
+Include all the details of the costs for all employees, taxes and other benefits that will require n the CTC.
+If participants feel prepared, have them turn to the Labor & Salary Requirments portion of the Business Plan Template and begin writing that part of the plan. nation will be transferred to the Cost Recovery Financial Tracking Tool later in the curriculum so try to be as precise as ith your projections and numbers.